Contributed By MJ Alves e Burle Advogados e Consultores

 After that, there are several ways to handle the situation, but the previous decisions of administrative courts must always be considered; more critically, the case law of the Federal Supreme Court and Superior Court of Justice must also be assessed, since the majority of guidelines for the Brazilian tax system are stated in the Constitution and complementary Laws.

 After choosing a way to litigate, there are other choices that a taxpayer needs to make with the assistance of a tax expert attorney, relating to the risk management of asset freezing and other enforcement procedures.

 Anti-corruption cases regarding tax corruption enforcement have increased significantly over recent years.
 Most cases involve public officials granting undue discounts in exchange for bribes, and administrative judges rendering votes in favour of taxpayers in exchange for improper benefits.
 This new context reinforces the need for companies to maintain effective anti-bribery and anti-corruption programmes, including personnel training, creating standard procedures, and implementing controls over tax matters.

-Therefore, such context gives rise to an important issue: lawyers, accountants and managers must give even more attention to predetermined standard procedures in order to prevent any future questioning regarding how a tax matter was procedurally conducted.
+Therefore, such context gives rise to an important issue: lawyers, accountants and managers must give even more attention to predetermined standard procedures in order to prevent any future questioning regarding the procedural conduct of a tax matter.